 We don’t officially know why this is happening, though I think the reasoning is obvious enough — this is a really lucrative benefit, and presumably Amex wants to limit the number of people using it, as it’s probably the most costly way that people can redeem points.
 For example, if you make at least 30 transactions per billing cycle on The Amex EveryDay® Preferred Credit Card from American Express, you earn 1.5 Membership Rewards points per dollar spent.
 Then if you have the Amex Business Platinum Card you’re getting a 35% refund on those redemptions.
 Essentially that means you’re getting over two cents of value per dollar spent on “base” purchases, which is incredible.
 Of course the two catches here are that:

-- You need to have the Amex Business Platinum Card, which has a $450 annual fee (though also has lots of benefits that help offset it)
+- You need to have the Amex Business Platinum Card

 - You need to have all the points needed for a one cent per point redemption upfront, and the 35% refund only posts after the fact, so you can’t get two cents per point of value for all your points